hanice/TGD_Public/PancreasUCSF/00-Summary/01-Summary.md

 ![](C7-vs-C2-Markers-Motifs-Enriched_down.png)

 Top hits in SMAD5, EGR1, WT1, etc in the contrast between adult pancreas and fetus pancreas.
-However, it might not make much sense that both up and down peaks share these motifs.
+However, it might or might not make much sense that both up and down peaks share these motifs.